-"Angel Tenez is the former Executive Director of Unity Corps, Inc. and one of the organizers of La Gran Marcha, the largest mass demonstration in U.S. history."
+Angel Tenez is the former Executive Director of Unity Corps, Inc. and one of the organizers of La Gran Marcha, "the largest mass demonstration in U.S. history."

-SAN ANTONIO - As I sit here writing in a Texas hotel room contemplating on what to say regarding the ten year anniversary of La Gran Marcha this week, I can not help but to think of how this major historic event compares to the protest demonstrations being seen around our nation today.
+SAN ANTONIO - As I sit here writing in a Texas hotel room contemplating on what to say regarding the ten year anniversary of La Gran Marcha this week, I can't help but to think on how this major historic event compares to the protest demonstrations being seen around our nation today.
 Certainly, many of the issues are all still the same.
 There's still that talk of building a wall with Mexico.
 There's still a pernicious overriding anger from many diverse factions of U.S. society on a number of various fronts.
 Issues such as the hateful rhetoric and undue outward violence being exhibited toward Latinos and other immmigrant groups; liberal activists protesting about police brutality and the wrongful killings of blacks 'and Latinos'; the loss of American jobs to Mexico; trading imbalances with China; and such.

 What Was La Gran Marcha?
-Why It Was Organized?
+Why Was It Organized?
 What Was It About?
 And..
 Why Do So Few Know About It?

-La Gran Marcha was the largest protest in U.S. history which occured in the streets of downtown L.A. on March 25, 2006.
-It was a reaction against U.S. congressional bill H.R.
-4437 which passed the House of Representatives on December 16, 2005.
-This legislation which was quickly making its way through the Senate for a final signature by the then Republican president.
+La Gran Marcha was the largest mass protest demonstration in U.S. history.
+It happened in the streets of downtown L.A. on March 25, 2006.
+It was an immediate reaction against Congressional Bill H.R.
+4437 which had passed the House of Representatives and was quickly making its way to the Senate for a final vote and signature by the then Republican president.
 If enacted into law, H.R.
-4437 would have had an unprecedented negative effect on many millions of people (both legal citizens and the undocumented) that are currently living and emigrating to the U.S. Some of the measures included: the felonization of misdemeanor status for being an undocumented worker and those overstaying visas;creation of migrant detention centers on Native American reservations; and, the creation of a new U.S. citizen ID chip card system.
+4437 would have turned many millions of good people (both legal citizens and countless undocumented workers) into hardcore felons for merely seeking the so-called American Dream.
+Some of the measures included: felonization of misdemeanor status for all undocumented worker and those overstaying visas;creation of migrant detention centers on Native American reservations; and, the creation of a new U.S. citizen ID chip card system.
 La Gran Marcha successfully stopped Congress from passing H.R.
 4437 once an awareness of the massive mobilization of Latino and other cultural coalitions (primarily Asian and Muslim) became widespread.